-To get a visa to study in New Zealand you and the course you intend to study must meet our requirements.
+To get a visa to study in New Zealand you and the programme of study you intend to study must meet our requirements.

-If you are enrolling in a course for the first time, you need to have an offer of place from a New Zealand education provider.
+If you are enrolling in a programme of study for the first time, you need to have an offer of place from a New Zealand education provider.

 An offer must include: